Harry Potter and the Half-Blood Prince (film): Plot

 At Hogwarts, Dumbledore asks Harry to retrieve Slughorn's memory of a young Voldemort; Slughorn has resisted giving an accurate memory.
 After Ron accidentally ingests a love potion intended for Harry, Harry takes him to Slughorn for a cure.
 After curing Ron, Slughorn offers Harry and Ron mead.
 Ron is poisoned after drinking it, and while recovering in the infirmary Ron murmurs Hermione's name causing Lavender to end their relationship.
 Harry confronts Draco about the poisoned mead and also a cursed necklace that nearly killed Katie Bell.
 Harry and Draco duel, and Harry uses one of the Half-Blood Prince's curses that severely injures Malfoy, and he is only saved by Snape.
 Fearing the book contains Dark Magic, Ginny persuades Harry to hide it in the Room of Requirement, where they share their first kiss.

 Harry uses his luck potion to convince the reluctant Slughorn to surrender the memory Dumbledore needs.
 Viewing it in the Pensieve, Dumbledore and Harry learn Voldemort sought information about Horcruxes, magical objects containing pieces of a wizard's soul for immortality.
-Dumbledore believes Voldemort divided his soul into six Horcruxes, two of which have been destroyed: Tom Riddle's diary and Marvolo Gaunt's ring.
+Dumbledore believes Voldemort divided his soul into six Horcruxes, two of which have been destroyed: Tom Riddle's diary (Note: As depicted in Harry Potter and the Chamber of Secrets (2002)) and Marvolo Gaunt's ring.
 They travel to a cave where Harry aids Dumbledore in drinking a potion that hides another Horcrux: Slytherin's locket.

 A weakened Dumbledore apparates them back to Hogwarts, where Bellatrix, Greyback, and the other Death Eaters have entered through the Vanishing Cabinet in the Room of Requirement that Draco has secretly connected to Knockturn Alley.
-As Harry hides, Draco appears and disarms Dumbledore, revealing Voldemort chose him to kill Dumbledore.
-Draco hesitates; Snape arrives and kills Dumbledore.
+As Harry hides, Draco appears and disarms Dumbledore, revealing that Voldemort chose him to kill Dumbledore.
+Draco hesitates; Snape arrives and kills Dumbledore with the Killing Curse.
 As the Death Eaters escape, Harry attacks Snape, and he reveals to Harry that he is the Half-Blood Prince.

-As Hogwarts mourns Dumbledore's death, Harry tells Ron and Hermione that the locket is fake and contains a message from "R.A.B.", who stole the real Horcrux intending to destroy it.
-Harry, Ron and Hermione agree to abandon their final year at Hogwarts to find and destroy the remaining Horcruxes.
+As Hogwarts mourns Dumbledore's death, Harry tells Ron and Hermione that the locket is fake and contains a message from "R.A.B.", who stole the real Horcrux and intended to destroy it.
+The trio agrees to abandon their final year at Hogwarts, vowing to find and destroy Voldemort's remaining Horcruxes.